 Awards aren’t everything, but when your competitors win big, they’re receiving free publicity and fostering a sense of prestige within the industry.
 If your competitor is presenting the award, it can be indicative of an underlying relationship with the winning company.
 Your CI process should keep up with awards being given to—and by—your competitors.

-Check back next week for more news stories that your competitive intelligence process should capture.
+Check out Part 2 for more news stories that your competitive intelligence process should capture...

 In the meantime, if you’d like to learn more about how CI Radar can optimize your competitive intelligence process, contact us today to set up a free demonstration!